PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 Refund for unfair terms - If your contract contained unfair terms that you weren’t informed about, you could receive a refund of any overpaid amounts as a result of those terms.
 Your dealer can adjust the payment terms or give you compensation for any financial mishap the unfair term has caused you.

-How much can I get from a PSA finance refund?
+How much can I get from a PSA Finance refund?

 The refund you are entitled to depends on the hidden commission fees or unfair contract terms that were applied to your agreement.
 A full review of your finance contract is required to determine the exact amount.